-Put on your dancing shoes and get ready for Europe’s biggest street festival.
+Put on your dancing shoes for Europe’s biggest street festival.

 The Notting Hill Carnival is a free annual musical entertainment event that has taken place in London since 1966 on the streets of Notting Hill, West London in the Royal Borough of Kensington and Chelsea.

 Over the course of 3 (yes 3) days – the streets of London will come alive with the rich intoxicating flavour of far away places – pulsating to the beats of soulful music.
 Culminating in the grande finale on the August Bank Holiday Monday.

 Centered around the infamous Ladbroke grove — there will be a near-endless parade of striking performances.
 The greatest spectacle on earth!

 We give you the ultimate lowdown on the who, what, why, when and where to help guide you to your perfect summer festival destination.